 The U.S. Environmental Protection Agency (EPA) proposed the AIM site for listing on the Superfund National Priorities List (NPL) of hazardous waste sites on December 30, 1982, and the site was placed on the NPL on September 8, 1983.

 Site ResponsibilityThe Arcanum Iron and Metal site is being addressed through potentially responsible party (PRP) actions under state and federal oversight.

 Soil and debris at the Arcanum Iron and Metal site was contaminated with lead from reprocessed batteries.
 People could be exposed to lead contamination through dermal contact with contaminated soil and debris, causing toxic health effects, including developmental delays in young children.

 Analysis of site groundwater and nearby residential well samples indicated that there was no groundwater contamination at the site.

-U.S. EPA began Remedial Design and Remedial Action (RD/RA) negotiations on August 1, 1996, and concluded on July 15, 1998.
-In the fall 1998, a CD for RD/RA was lodged and entered with the U.S. District Court for the Southern District of Ohio, Western Division, Dayton, Ohio, for the site.
+EPA began Remedial Design and Remedial Action (RD/RA) consent decree (CD)negotiations in August 1996 and concluded them in July 1998.
+In fall 1998, a CD for RD/RA was lodged and entered with the U.S. District Court for the Southern District of Ohio, Western Division, Dayton, Ohio.
 The RA was initiated and completed in the fall and winter of 1999.
-The RA consisted of soil/debris consolidation, onsite treatment and offsite disposal of all contaminated soil/debris.
+The RA consisted of soil/debris consolidation, on-site treatment and off-site disposal of all contaminated soil/debris.
 Excavated areas were backfilled with clean soil.
-Three groundwater monitoring events indicate that no ground water contamination exists.
+Results of three groundwater monitoring events indicated that no ground water contamination existed.